Cultural Competence, Inclusion, and Vulnerable Populations for Health Care Professionals: Instructor-Led Course

 - Define inclusion in health care.

-- Understand ways to assess, document, and include in a care plan appropriate spiritual/religious interventions for cross-cultural situations, including them in documentation.
+- Summarize ways to assess, document, and include in a care plan appropriate spiritual/religious interventions for cross-cultural situations, including them in documentation.

 - Describe the importance of identifying the unique spiritual/cultural/religious beliefs within vulnerable patient populations (including non-resident aliens, LGBTQ, homeless, incarcerated, low health literacy/illiterate, mentally-challenged severely disabled).